Businesses and their customers work best in relationships. And relationships thrive with good communication.

 In this guide, you’ll learn about feature requests and what makes them effective tools.

-We’ll also share seven examples with you — some that are great and some … well, that aren’t so great.
-We’ll end by showing you why you need a software management platform like AnnounceKit that streamlines the whole process for you.
+We’ll also share seven examples with you—some great and some … well, not so great.
+We’ll end by showing you why you need a software management platform like AnnounceKit to streamline the process.

 Table of Contents

-Knowing that a business is listening to them gives the customers confidence in the company and incentive to keep coming back.
+When customers know that a business is listening to them, they have confidence in the company and an incentive to keep coming back.

 To get the most from customer feature requests, make sure they are designed: